Oluvick/Agricultural-yield-prediction/README.md

-This is a repo for all things stat 5125 semester project.
-More description to follow later.
+This is a repo for stat 5125 semester project.